dapperbeing94/vedic-mastery-study/03_PROJECT_MANAGEMENT/protocols/SOURCE_LAYER_IMPORT_PROTOCOL.md

 ## 1. PURPOSE

-This protocol governs the process of importing raw, word-for-word source texts from external repositories into our database's **Source Layer**.
+This protocol governs the process of importing raw, word-for-word source texts from external repositories into our **Supabase database's Source Layer**.
 Its purpose is to ensure that all imports are systematic, consistent, validated, and fully traceable.

 **The core principle of this protocol is that the Source Layer is immutable.
 Once imported, this data should never be modified.**